Get Approved for up to $35,000 in 3 minutes

 Cost of Living for International Students

 For an international student, the average monthly cost of living is between $600 and $800 per month for food and other expenses.
-Rent outside of campus can cost anywhere between $700 and $2,200 per month and then there is tuition.
+Rent outside of campus can cost anywhere between $700 and $2,200 per month, and then there is tuition.
 While tuition is lower in Canada than in many other countries, the average year of an undergraduate degree costs around $28,000 per year.
-Not to mention the cost of books which can range anywhere from $100-$500 per semester and dorms can cost anywhere from $550 to upwards of $2900.
+Not to mention the cost of books, which can range anywhere from $100-$500 per semester and dorms can cost anywhere from $550 to upwards of $2900.

 There is also the cost of a vehicle or public transportation and health insurance.
-While transit costs range between $80 and $110, vehicle costs are much higher and private health insurance can cost anywhere between $600 and $1000.
-Since there are restrictions on how long you have been in Canada and whether you are a permanent resident in order to qualify for Universal health care.
+While public transportation (public transit) costs range between $80 and $110, vehicle costs are much higher, and private health insurance can cost anywhere between $600 and $1000.
+There are restrictions on how long you have been in Canada and whether you are a permanent resident in order to qualify for Universal health care.
+Due to many of these costs, international students are allowed to work as much as 20-40 hours/week.

 Cost of Rent by Province in Canada

-Newfoundland and Labrador $1463
+Newfoundland and Labrador$1463

-While living in a major city is going to cost more in rent than in rural areas, it’s also important to keep in mind that transportation costs will likely be lower in major cities due to more accessible transit options.
+While living in a major city is going to cost more in rent than in rural areas, it’s also important to keep in mind that transportation costs will likely be lower in large cities due to more accessible transit options.

 What's the Average Cost to Purchase a House in Canada?